API menu

 WhatsApp

 • WhatsApp Business messages can only be sent and received by businesses that have been approved by WhatsApp.
-Your business profile should also have a green verified label to indicate that it is a legitimate business.

 • WhatsApp Business cannot be used to send to or receive messages from the following countries: